How to Boost Your Testosterone Levels (the Natural Way)

 Exposing the skin to sunlight for just 15-20 minutes can raise your testosterone levels by 120%, says a report from Boston State Hospital in the US.
 The research also found that the hormone increased by a whopping 200% when genital skin was exposed to the sun.
 Stick to the privacy of your own garden though – we don’t want any arrests.

-12 HIIT it
+13. HIIT it

 Testosterone is temporarily reduced when your blood sugar levels spike, which happens when you consume fast-acting carbs.
 One study found that men suffered a 25% decrease in testosterone after ingesting a sugary drink, for example.
 Levels remained low for two hours and nearly 80% of the men had levels so low as to be classified clinically deficient.
 If your blood sugar is elevated over and over again, your entire hormonal cascade will be thrown off and you’ll soon find you suffer from chronically low testosterone.
 Focus on high-quality protein, healthy fats and low-glycaemic index carbohydrates such as vegetables.

 The relationship between zinc, testosterone and reproductive health is well known.
 One study found that young men with normal testosterone status who avoided zinc in their diets for five months experienced a drop in total testosterone of more than 50%.
-Maintaining adequate zinc levels allows for a more robust release of testosterone and the related anabolic hormones, growth hormone and insulin-like growth factor-1 (IGF-1).
+Maintaining adequate zinc levels allows for a more robust release of testosterone and the related anabolic hormones, growth hormone and insulin-like growth factor 1 (IGF-1).

 Testosterone can shrink your belly